FIWARE/tutorials.Roles-Permissions/README.md

 ### Update an Application

 Within the GUI, users can be updated by selecting an application and clicking on `edit`.
-This can also be done from the command line by making PATCH request to  `/v1/applications/{{applications-id}}` endpoint when the applications id is known.
+This can also be done from the command-line by making PATCH request to  `/v1/applications/{{applications-id}}` endpoint when the applications ID is known.
 The `X-Auth-token` header must also be set, since a User can only edit applications he is associated with.

 #### :six: Request: